-Heart rate variability (HRV) is widely used to assess what's going on with a person’s body — there are about 20,000 relevant studies on PubMed.
-Note that HRV measurement is not an electrocardiogram (ECG) recording, and it can't be used as a substitute for ECG or a medical check-up.
+Heart rate variability (HRV) is widely used to assess what’s going on with a person’s body — there are about 20,000 relevant studies on PubMed.
+Note that HRV measurement is not an electrocardiogram (ECG) recording, and it cannot be used as a substitute for ECG or a medical check-up.

 In addition to all standard HRV metrics, which you can see in the chart message, we offer you our own science-backed yet easy-to-understand scores — Productivity, Energy, and Stress, which we illustrate with liquid.

 Doctors and scientists have been widely using heart rate variability to monitor athletes’ and astronauts’ physical fitness and performance.
 And we interpret HRV data using our algorithm trained with 16 mln measurements of 2 mln users.
 Most of them also track their mood, how they feel, how tired and stressed they are.
 And take research-based self-tests to evaluate their stress, fatigue, anxiety, and concentration levels.

 When you take a measurement, we use this enormous database to compare your HRV metrics with what they meant in terms of Productivity, Energy, and Stress for other people of the same age and gender and with a similar lifestyle as yours.
 That’s how we calculate your Productivity, Energy, and Stress scores.

 Our calculations of your Productivity, Energy, and Stress scores are based on our studies.
 They are not intended to substitute professional medical advice, diagnosis, or treatment and do not guarantee an accurate evaluation of your physical and mental health.
 These scores should be seen as an advanced data-driven analysis that is here to make sense of your HRV metrics and make them easier to understand.

 Productivity indicates your current capacity to deal with intellectual tasks of varying complexity — to think and analyze.